ericjunker/openshift-automated-deployment/README.md

 # openshift-automated-deployment

+This script automatically deploys Openshift in an OpenTLC lab environment.

 Prerequisites:

 * An existing Openshift cluster setup using OpenTLC
 * A bastion host you can SSH to

 Run `./setup.sh <GUID>` as root on your bastion host to start deployment.
+You should probably run it in `tmux`, since the script will take a long time to run.